 She is especially interested in the social and economic aspects of the ancient Greek coinage and in matters of taste and fashion in antiquity.

 Mairi is a team member of the project Token Communities in the Ancient Mediterranean and will focus on the tokens of Hellenistic and Roman Athens and the political, economic, religious, cultural and social roles that these tokens played.

 You can contact Mairi via email at M.Gkikaki[@]warwick.ac.uk

 Antonino Crisà (Postdoctoral Researcher, 2016-March 2019)

 Antonino (‘Nino’) Crisà is an archaeologist, numismatist and historian.
 His research and published works mainly focus on numismatics and the history of Sicilian archaeology and excavations, particularly on archival records, antiquarian collecting, the history of museum collections, antiquities safeguarding and legislation on the cultural heritage between the Bourbon and post-unification periods (1816-1918).

 Nino obtained a BA in Classics (2004), an MA in Archaeology (2007) and Specialization in Numismatics and Archaeology (2010) from the Università degli Studi di Milano.
 He holds a PhD in Archaeology from the University of Leicester (2015), where he has been employed as Teaching Assistant and Specialist Mentor.
 He has also worked as field archaeologist and numismatist in urban excavations and research projects in Italy and Syria (Palmyra) since 2003.

-Nino is Research Fellow of the Tokens Communities project and will conduct research on tokens in Sicily, mainly focusing on iconography, archaeological contexts and the history of collecting.
+Nino was Research Fellow of the Tokens Communities project and conducted research on tokens in Sicily, mainly focusing on iconography, archaeological contexts and the history of collecting.

-You can contact Nino via email at A.Crisa.1[@]warwick.ac.uk
+You can contact Nino via email at nino.crisa[@]email.it.

 Denise Wilding (PhD student)